danielgospodinow/danielgospodinow.com/content/me.md

 🏃 I'm Daniel Gospodinow, a twentyish male born in Dimitrovgrad, Bulgaria 🇧🇬 who's on his journey to get the best from life by employing his full potential of social and technical skills.

-🧑‍💻 Currently, I work as a full-time software engineer at [SAP](https://www.sap.com/) in Sofia, Bulgaria.
+🧑‍💻 Currently, I'm based in London, UK 🇬🇧 and I work as a full-time senior software engineer at [Confluent](https://www.confluent.io/).

 👨‍🎓 Also, after my recent graduation as a Bachelor's in Computer Science, I'm now pursuing my Master's degree in Technology Entrepreneurship at [Sofia University](https://www.uni-sofia.bg/).

-⏪ Former teaching assistant at Sofia University, former employee at [Bosch.IO](https://bosch.io/), [Chaos Group](https://www.chaosgroup.com/), and [Visteon Corporation](https://www.visteon.com/), former high school IT competitor.
+⏪ Former teaching assistant at [Sofia University](https://www.uni-sofia.bg/eng), former employee at [SAP](https://www.sap.com/), [Bosch.IO](https://bosch.io/), [Chaos Group](https://www.chaosgroup.com/), and [Visteon Corporation](https://www.visteon.com/), former high school IT competitor.

 🕒 In my free time, I enjoy

 - 📖 learning new stuff.
 - 💻 writing code, as seen from the [Interests](../interests) section and from my [GitHub](https://github.com/danielgospodinow) profile.
+- 🛠️ working.
 - ✍️ writing tech articles for my [blog](https://medium.com/@danielgospodinow).
 - 😆 creating funny content.
 - 👨‍👩‍👧‍👦 hanging out with friends.